Islandora/documentation/docs/user-documentation/extending.md

 [Moderation Scheduler](https://www.drupal.org/project/moderation_scheduler)

-Moderation Scheduler gives content editors the ability to schedule Islanodra nodes to be published at specified dates and times in the future.
-Can be combined with [Views Bulk Edit](https://www.drupal.org/project/views_bulk_edit) to set the same schedued publication date/time on multiple nodes at once.
+Moderation Scheduler gives content editors the ability to schedule Islandora nodes to be published at specified dates and times in the future.
+Can be combined with [Views Bulk Edit](https://www.drupal.org/project/views_bulk_edit) to set the same scheduled publication date/time on multiple nodes at once.

 #### Tombstoning

 [Tombstones](https://www.drupal.org/project/tombstones)

 A module that informs users who attempt to view deleted content that the resource has been removed instead of showing a generic 404 page.
-Fielded so that the date, reason, and altenative links can be given, along with a citation for the deleted object.
+Fielded so that the date, reason, and alternative links can be given, along with a citation for the deleted object.

 ### Displays